Electronics notes/Fuses

 A long time ago, circuit breakers referred to large switches you would manually switch, such as knife-style switches.

-These days, circuit breakers often refer to switches that, on top op being manually operated, are also overcurrent devices: they trip when they sense too much current, protecting your house's wiring from overheating.
+These days, circuit breakers often refer to switches that, on top op being manually operated, are also overcurrent protection devices: they trip when they sense too much current passing.
+Which protects your house's wiring from overheating.

 (The most common design uses a solenoid to pull on a trip mechanism.
 Other designs exist, in part because different needs are better served by different designs)